edemattos/asr/README.md

 # Info

 This repo contains the labs for the spring 2021 Automatic Speech Recognition course of the University of Edinburgh.
 The labs make use of Python, Jupyter notebooks and OpenFST.
+The labs will be uploaded periodically; if you are not familiar with git, just manually download the files you're missing or you might lose your work.

 # Setup for UoE students